 Then, without any trace of annoyance, he said, “I don’t write songs.
 I tell stories.”
 He paused, as if to consider further, and said, “…. using poems that I put musical notes behind.
 That’s what they are.
 Little stories with music.”
 Of course they are.
 Little stories.
 I knew that!
 Who wouldn’t?!

 But that moment re-framed things for me in my own work.
-It recast my approach.
 Of course!
 Just tell a great little story around the problem that needs solving.
-Or tell a story that reveals a human behavior, POV or misconception that sheds light on the product or the world that surrounds it.
+Or tell a story that reveals a human behavior or sheds an interesting light on the product or the world that surrounds it.

-And so I started over.
-Hours and hours of work.
-I changed everything.
 I told lots of little stories.
-Even in my headlines.
-One TV spot in particular went over great because of the story’s payoff.
-It was for silver polish.
-A knight shines and shines his armor with this polish to get the attention of the damsels of the court.
+One TV spot for a silver polish went over great because of the story’s payoff.
+A knight shines and shines his armor to get the attention of the damsels of the court.
 Which he does – lots of flirtatious smiles.
-But when he smiles back, we reveal he has a set of really gnarly British teeth.
-Five weeks later I started my first job at Foote Cone.
+But when he smiles back to one of them, we reveal a set of really gnarly yellowed British teeth.
+Five weeks later I started my first job at FCB.

 So I’m giving Mr. Jagger a long overdue thanks for his insight, for helping me get my first job, and for letting me hang out with him in a sauna.